nut-codes/nut-codes.github.io/about.md

 Meanwhile, many recipe apps have a feature that calculates nutrition information automatically, but getting that information into your food diary app is often a hassle.
 With Nut Codes, a recipe app can include a button, link, or QR code to automatically load the data into a compatible food diary app.
 Restaurants can also print a Nut Code for each item in their menu.
 And printed cookbooks can likewise include scannable codes with their recipes.

-Finally, because Nut Codes aren't looked up in a central database, your food choices can remain private.
+Finally, because Nut Codes aren't looked up in a central database, the information will never go offline, and your food choices can remain private.